phaustin/a405_2024/notebooks/entropy_theta_part2.md

 $$
 for dry air.

-The same relationship hollds quantities conserved under reversible moist adiabatic processes.
+The same relationship holds for quantities conserved under reversible moist adiabatic processes.
 As we assume reversibility, the heterogeneous system must be in phase equilibrium at all times.
-In this case the total entropy $(s)$ is conserved.
+In this case the total entropy $\phi$ is conserved.

 We can find total specific entropy (entropy per unit mass of dry air) for a mixture of dry air, water vapor and liquid water by adding the individual entropies: